teach-firstbyte/infrastructure-dashboard/README.md

 2. **Copy and update environment variables**
    - Create an `.env.local` file
-   - Ask Ameeka or Nick for the Supabase keys
+   - Ask Hector or Nick for the Supabase keys
    - Fill in the required values (Will have **two** files)
      ```.env
      DATABASE_URL="postgresql://postgres.[URL]:[PASSWORD]@aws-0-us-east-2.pooler.supabase.com:6543/postgres"